Aliases for CYP4F3 Gene

-Previous Symbols for CYP4F3 Gene
+Previous HGNC Symbols for CYP4F3 Gene

 This gene, CYP4F3, encodes a member of the cytochrome P450 superfamily of enzymes.
 The cytochrome P450 proteins are monooxygenases which catalyze many reactions involved in drug metabolism and synthesis of cholesterol, steroids and other lipids.
 This protein localizes to the endoplasmic reticulum.
 The enzyme starts the process of inactivating and degrading leukotriene B4, a potent mediator of inflammation.
 This gene is part of a cluster of cytochrome P450 genes on chromosome 19.
 Another member of this family, CYP4F8, is approximately 18 kb away.
-Three transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Nov 2010]
+Several transcript variants encoding two different isoforms have been found for this gene. [provided by RefSeq, Apr 2019]

 GeneCards Summary for CYP4F3 Gene

-UniProtKB/Swiss-Prot for CYP4F3 Gene
+UniProtKB/Swiss-Prot Summary for CYP4F3 Gene